P Company – Milling and Battle March

 The bigger blokes went first.
 It was vicious.
 Many recruits were bloodied.
 As each bout finished, we shuffled along the line toward the corner of the benches where we would put boxing gloves on.
 When it was Rog’s turn, he took on one of the weedy blokes and did well, dominating the bout from the start and earned an easy win.
 People were dropping like flies.
 Some failed for lack of aggression.
 Others were battered, but passed.

 I was apprehensive as my turn neared.
 The bout before mine was on.
 I don’t recall it, but tried to compose myself.
+I had a plan, just remember the plan.
 We gloved up, stood in our corners and my heart was trying to jump out of my chest.
 The bell clanged loudly.
 I tore across the mats and punched Animal as hard as I could in the face.
-Although he didn’t even manage to take a step forward when I hit him, he didn’t flinch either.
-He struck me hard in the head and I hit the floor.
-Now I only had about fifty-nine seconds to go.
+Frenetic punching followed until I hit the floor.

 I hit Animal with a right fist as hard as I could in the face and he staggered backwards.
 I moved forward, punching him in the head repeatedly.
 He fell against the seated recruits, who pushed him back toward me.
 I hit him again and again in the face.
 He collapsed backwards.
 I couldn’t hear the shouting anymore.
 To the sound of my heartbeat and breathing, the pain had gone.
 It was no effort to swing my arms anymore.
-He’d punched himself out and couldn’t even raise his hands to cover his head.
+He had almost punched himself out and found it difficult to return the punches.
 In the corner, with nowhere to go, I smashed him in the head.
-He flailed about drunkenly until the bell echoed a halt to the proceedings.
+He didn’t go down, but flailed about drunkenly until the bell echoed a halt to the proceedings.
 Everything rushed into focus and I could hear properly again.
 The shouting died down.
 I smelled sweat and leather boxing gloves as we both stood to attention in front of the Sergeant.
 I could taste blood.
 After a moment, Animal’s hand was raised in the air.
-Fair enough.
-I had hit the deck many a time.
+Fair enough, I thought.
 The Sergeant looked at me.

 After an all too brief time to sort ourselves and our kit out for the ten mile battle march, we were lined up on the parade square.
 This was the big one because ‘tabbing’ – tactical advance to battle – was the bread and butter of the Paras and you were expected to do well.
 We were to tab as a squad over undulating terrain, each carrying thirty-five pounds of kit in a webbing belt.
 Added to this the weight was water, helmet and weapon held in your hands with the sling removed.
 In all, we would carry about fifty pounds.
 The battle march must be completed within one hour and fifty minutes for a pass.
 A Corporal grabbed my webbing and weighed it on some hand-held spring scales.
 He noted thirty-nine pounds against my name on his clipboard.
 I put the webbing straps back over my shoulders.
 My knee twinged, but it was holding up.
 And the milling had done me good because my head was hurting worse than my knee.